What is peer-to-peer (P2P) lending?

 There are a lot of online marketplaces that offer P2P loans.
 Here are some popular platforms to help jumpstart your search:

-• Kiva: Kiva connects borrowers who need money to fund their small businesses with a network of lenders who aren’t seeking a profit.
+- Kiva: Kiva connects borrowers who need microloans for their small businesses with a network of lenders who aren’t seeking a profit.
 Instead of using your credit score to underwrite the loan, Kiva requires you to get a certain number of people to send you money through the platform.
 Once the threshold is met, your loan becomes available for public funding.

-• Prosper: Founded in 2005, Prosper was the first peer-to-peer lender in the United States.
-It offers personal loans to qualified borrowers that range from $2,000 to $50,000; origination fees range from 1 percent to 7.99 percent.
-To qualify, you must have a minimum FICO score of 600.
+- Prosper: Founded in 2005, Prosper was the first peer-to-peer lender in the United States.
+It offers personal loans of $2,000 to $50,00 to qualified borrowers; origination fees range from 1 percent to 9.99 percent.
+To qualify, you must have a minimum FICO score of 640.

 What are the benefits and drawbacks of peer-to-peer lending?